 It’s been a while since I’ve taken myself out on a solo hike and I really needed it!
 This is the perfect half day hike from Edinburgh… It’s beautiful and not too challenging, but it’ll get your heart pumping!
 If you’re in Edinburgh, you should definitely hike the Pentland’s Nine Mile Burn.

-A Guide to Hiking the Pentlands Nine Mile Burn: 5 Peaks Walk
+A Guide to Hiking the Pentlands from Nine Mile Burn: 5 Peaks Walk

 Ever feel like you need to get out of the city and see some nature?

 I sure do!
 The past weekend, I was feeling a bit sluggish.
 Instead of taking a day to rest, I decided to get out and see some Scottish nature!
 Sometimes all you need is a little fresh air.

 I hiked the five peaks from Nine Mile Burn, a walk/hike in the Scottish Pentlands.
 The Pentlands are actually a short 45-minute bus ride away from Edinburgh, and a FABULOUS way to feel like your miles away from a city.

 This hike is my favourite in the Pentlands – the views are incredible and you get to top out five hills in the Scottish lowlands.

 How to Get There

 To get to the Pentlands and the start of the hike, take the 44 bus from Princes Street.
 Take the bus all the way to Balerno.
 The bus actually is a loop service, and you want to get off just a couple stops from Main Street.
 It’s the stop at the intersection of Cockburn Street and Mansfield Road.
 It costs £1.60 to take the bus.

 From there, walk up Mansfield road (away from town).